mars-protocol/mips/README.md

 1. **Binding proposals:** Are proposals to make changes to the configurable aspects of the Mars Hub and/or the Mars Outposts; because the Martian Council controls these pieces of infrastructure, the Martian Council’s vote is both necessary and sufficient to approve these changes.
 2. **Signaling proposals:** Are all other governance proposals made to the Martian Council–for example, signaling a preference for certain code or functions to be added to Mars or the marsprotocol.io website.
 Signaling proposals (including this proposal) are voted upon on-chain in the same way as binding proposals.
 However, because these proposals require off-chain implementation actions by extrinsic parties–such as a website operator, a smart contract developer, or others–the Martian Council’s approval is neither necessary nor sufficient to cause these proposals to be implemented.
 Therefore, these proposals merely signal the Martian Council’s support for or opposition to the proposed outcome.

-We foresee four main governance proposal topic categories:
+Furthermore, there are four main governance proposal topic categories:

 1. **Technical Proposals:** Certain proposals for changes to certain configurable aspects of Mars Hub and/or the Mars Outposts (binding), which can be modified directly by on-chain votes, or code changes to the Mars Protocol (signaling), which require upgrading the protocol.
 2. **Red Bank Asset Listing Proposals:** Proposals to add or remove support for one or more assets within the Red Bank (typically binding).